manila95/monolayout/README.md

 ```
-python3 test.py --type static --model_path <path to the model folder> --image_path <path to the image directory>
+python3 test.py --type static --model_path <path to the model folder> --image_path <path to the image directory>  --out_dir <path to the output directory>
 ```